-Dr Morris was appointed as an Honorary Consultant and Senior Lecturer in Maternal and Fetal Medicine at the University of Birmingham (and Birmingham Women’s NHS Foundation Trust) in January 2015 and Reader in October 2018.
-In October 2020 she became Director of Birmingham Clinical Trials Unit.
+Professor Morris was appointed as an Honorary Consultant and Senior Lecturer in Maternal and Fetal Medicine at the University of Birmingham (and Birmingham Women’s and Children's NHS Foundation Trust) in January 2015 and Reader in October 2018.
+In October 2020 she became Director of Birmingham Clinical Trials Unit and in 2021 Professor of Obstetrics and Maternal Fetal Medicine.

 She qualified from University of Liverpool in 1998 and then performed house jobs and specialist training within the East Midlands Deanery.
 In 2005 she came to Birmingham to commence her research and in 2008 commenced an MRC Clinical Research Training Fellowship.
 This led to the award of her PhD from the University of Birmingham in 2011.